senercem/KDSA-Boutique-in-a-box-v3.3/readme.md

 -   **`KDSA.Domain`**: The heart of the application.
 Contains the core business logic and entities, with zero dependencies on the outside world.
 -   **`KDSA.Application`**: Defines the use cases and service interfaces.
 It dictates _what_ the system can do.
 -   **`KDSA.Infrastructure`**: Implements the interfaces defined in the Application layer.
 This is where integrations with external services like Google Gemini and Baserow (database) live.
 -   **`KDSA.API`**: The outermost layer, exposing the headless REST API endpoints for partners to consume.
+It includes a secure, JWT-based authentication system for user management.

 ### Frontend (Partner Accelerator)